Two-Level Type Theory and Applications

-\begin{lemma} Let $p : X \to Y$ be a Reedy fibration of diagrams over an inverse category $\C$.
-Suppose that Reedy fibrant diagrams over $\C$ have fibrant limits.
-Then the limit $\lim p : \lim X \to \lim Y$ is a fibration. \end{lemma} \begin{proof} Let $y : \lim Y$ be an arbitrary element of the limit.
-We can think of $y$ as a natural transformation:
+\begin{lemma} Let $p \co X \to Y$ be a (trivial) Reedy fibration of diagrams over an inverse category $\C$.
+Suppose that Reedy (trivially) fibrant diagrams over $\C$ have (trivially) fibrant limits.
+Then the limit $\lim p : \lim X \to \lim Y$ is a (trivial) fibration. \end{lemma}